Deeps72-ux/RAG-model/README.md

 GROQ_API_KEY=your_groq_api_key_here
 ```

-⚠️ Important: Never expose your .env file in public repositories.
-Add .env to .gitignore.
+⚠️ The file .env is ignored in this repository on accounts of privacy

 ### ▶️ Running the App
 ``` bash